 Eating right and getting enough physical activity are important for diabetes management.
 Work with a registered dietitian nutritionist and diabetes healthcare team to choose a treatment plan that is best for you.
 Together you have the best chance for success.

-The bottom line is that modest weight loss may help improve your diabetes outcomes if you have a BMI that is considered overweight or obese.
-The ultimate goal is glycemic control, and meeting with your registered dietitian nutritionist regularly can help you achieve that goal.
+Modest weight loss may help improve your diabetes outcomes if you have a BMI that is considered overweight or obese.
+However, the ultimate goal is glycemic control, and meeting with your registered dietitian nutritionist regularly can help you achieve that goal.